 We offer free home to school transport for all children of compulsory school age (5-16 years) who meet the entitlement criteria.
 Visit school transport for further information and view our home to school and college transport policy.

 It is also our policy to offer:

-- For students aged 16-25 years who have learning difficulties or disabilities, we’ll provide subsidised specialist transport where we think it’s necessary
+For students aged 16-25 years who have learning difficulties or disabilities, we’ll provide subsidised specialist transport where we think it’s necessary.

-They will need to go to the school that is identified in their statement or plan as the nearest one that can meet their needs.
+They will need to go to the school that is identified in their EHC plan, as the nearest one that can meet their needs.
 If you choose for your child to go to a different school, then you will take full responsibility for transport.

 If your child will be continuing at a special school beyond the age of 16, travel assistance will continue to be provided, subject to a review of needs and potential travel training.

-You will need to pay the standard parental contribution, as shown on the Cost and payment page.
+You will need to pay the standard parental contribution, as shown on the cost and payment page.